Jantalus/tesis/TracerPIN_modified/README.md

 }
 ```

-If indicate to the tool to trace `-fname main -vname var` you would get all the writes and reads (from *Point 1* and onwards / or until freed).
+If you indicate to the tool to trace

+* `-fname main -vname var` you would get all the writes and reads (from *Point 1* and onwards / or until freed).
-`-fname indirection -vname copy` you would get the the write and reads from *Point 2* and onwards / or until freed.
+* `-fname indirection -vname copy` you would get the the write and reads from *Point 2* and onwards / or until freed.

-`-fname indirection2 -vname copy` you would get the the write and reads from *Point 3* and onwards / or until freed.
+* `-fname indirection2 -vname copy` you would get the the write and reads from *Point 3* and onwards / or until freed.

 This is because the instrumentation logic is modeled to start tracing from the function that asked for the memory (in this case **main**).